atomisthq/docs/docs/automations/client.md

 ```

 The `token` is your GitHub personal access token and the `teamIds` are
-the Slack teams you want to register automations in.
-If you want to
+the Slack teams where you want to run your automations.
+If you want
-change the token or add/remove teams, you can just edit this file
+to change the token or add/remove teams, you can just edit this file
 directly.
-Remember whatever token you use, it must have at least
+Remember, whatever token you use, it must have at
-[read:org scope][scope].
+least [_read:org_ scope][scope].

 If you are managing several automation client projects for different
 teams, you can override your user-level configuration using the
 project-level configuration in each project, typically located at
-`src/atomist.config.ts` in the project.
-A typical project
+`src/atomist.config.ts`.
+A typical project configuration file will
-configuration file will look like this:
+look like this:

 ```typescript
 import { Configuration } from "@atomist/automation-client/configuration";